AndreFCruz/feup-asso/README.md

 ## Q&A
 ### Who initiates the flow?
 The senders?
 The receivers?
-The senders start the flow by starting by producing messages and sending them to their queue which, in turn, through a broker, is sent to the subscribers.
-However, when 50% of the receivers have the queue full and cannot process more messages, a back pressure mechanism is applied in which the sender's queue is reduced to reduce the workload of the publisher.
+The message publishers initiate the flow by producing messages and notifying the message broker.
+However, when their outbound queue is full they stop producing messages.
+Given that the rate at which the outbound queue’s messages are consumed is controlled by its subscribers, this serves as a mechanism for signaling differences between message processing rates.
+When there’s a severe difference in message processing speeds, a back-pressure mechanism is applied (as described in the previous sections).

 ### Where does the (temporary) information live while waiting to be processed?
 The information lives in outbound and inbound queues, which are mediated by the Broker as described in the previous sections.